Blubito-Academy/learning-path/Frontend-path.md

 # 🗺️ Blubito's Learning Path for Front-end developers

 ## What is this?
-This page is a **guide** for starting to learn to be a frontend developer.
-The topics are defined in such order that makes most sense going in a straight path from one topic to the next one.
-If you already have knowledge for specific topic - skip it directly and go to the next one.
-The resources that we have provided are mainly a reference points, you're free to use whatever resource/lesson/tutorial/etc. you like.
+This page is a **guide** for starting to learn to be a front-end developer.
+The topics are defined in such an order that makes the most sense going in a straight path from one topic to the next one.
+If you already know about a specific topic - skip it directly and go to the next one.
+The resources that we have provided are mainly reference points, you're free to use whatever resource/lesson/tutorial/etc. you like.

 ## 📚 Topics